jclouds/jclouds/providers/google-compute-engine/README.md

 --------

 User:
-If no user is provided in GoogleComputeEngineTemplateOptions when launching an instance by default "jclouds" is used.
+If no user is provided in GoogleComputeEngineTemplateOptions when launching an instance by default "root" is used.

 Credential: